 The current three-year period for all members began January 1, 2016, and ends December 31, 2018.

 Why "20/120 hours"?

-120 hours over three years is an accepted industry standard (the American Institute of Certified Public Accountants and the International Federation of Accountants) to ensure the maintenance and improvement of professional competence.
+Completing 120 hours of CPD over three years is an accepted industry standard (the American Institute of Certified Public Accountants and the International Federation of Accountants) to ensure the maintenance and improvement of professional competence.

 - be quantifiable — identifiable and countable in terms of hours;